rtp-aws/devpost_aws_disaster_response/captainslog.md

 Tom posted a GondorCallsForAdd.exe for me [here](https://twitter.com/AWSOpen/status/1482031484420739072).
 That was nice.
 I also checked the slacks, IRC, discord on devpost etc for teammates.

+## 20220115

+### Atom

+Last night I finished setting up atom.
+I reimaged zatoichi at the start of the new year.
+I have been installing software and tools ever since.
+That will help.
+My vim setup does tabs right for python but not for Makefiles.
+I used it when I fixed up the multi directory clean target.
+Afterwards I did a python 1-D convolution sample.
+I intend to use atom for the python console development whenI am not using vim.
+For the entry we need to use Sagemaker.
+I hope they mean Sagemaker as in studiolab and not juptery notebook.
+Which leads to the next entry.

+I updated the tools markdown to show some of the configs I used for atom.
+Afterwards, I was thinking I wish I had included some of the pip installs.
+I did setup atom so it uses my local pyenv-virtualenv setup rather than the global path mods as many of the packages required.

+### youtube and sagemaker
+I watched the first part of the AWS ML video playlist and made a markdown on how to do the sagemaker setup.
+I will update it and start using their provided tutors this morning.